parstat/csweb-resources/README.md

 ```

 ### MySQL Server
-Next, we are going to install MySQL Server as our Database server.
 Installing MySQL Server on Ubuntu 20.04 is straightforward.
 Open the terminal update the package list and install the mysql-server package:

 ```
 $ sudo apt-get install mysql-server